UsabilityEngineering/fridge/phaseI/README.md

 Karandeep Dhillon and Tamanna Haider
 Team fridge

-Some methods we used were ....
+Some methods we used were competitive analysis and heuristic evaluation.